-- Make sure all threads access data in the same order as all other threads.
-So long as threads lock database pages in the same basic order, there is no possibility of a deadlock (threads can still block, however). - Be aware that if you are using secondary databases (indices), it is not possible to obtain locks in a consistent order because you cannot predict the order in which locks are obtained in secondary databases.
-If you are writing a concurrent application and you are using secondary databases, you must be prepared to handle deadlocks. - Declare a read/modify/write lock for those situations where you are reading a record in preparation of modifying and then writing the record.
+- Never have more than one active transaction at a time in a thread.
+A common cause of this is for a thread to be using auto-commit for one operation while an explicit transaction is in use in that thread at the same time. - Make sure all threads access data in the same order as all other threads.
+So long as threads lock database pages in the same basic order, there is no possibility of a deadlock (threads can still block, however).

+Be aware that if you are using secondary databases (indexes), it is not possible to obtain locks in a consistent order because you cannot predict the order in which locks are obtained in secondary databases.
+If you are writing a concurrent application and you are using secondary databases, you must be prepared to handle deadlocks.

+• Declare a read/modify/write lock for those situations where you are reading a record in preparation of modifying and then writing the record.
 Doing this causes BDB XML to give your read operation a write lock.
 This means that no other thread of control can share a read lock (which might cause contention), but it also means that the writer thread will not have to wait to obtain a write lock when it is ready to write the modified data back to the database.

-For information on declaring read/modify/write locks, see Read/Modify/Write (page 51).
+For information on declaring read/modify/write locks, see Read/Modify/Write (page 50).